 This class teaches students how to research, write and deliver an effective speech.
 Students study rhetorical techniques, delivery skills and preparation styles used in expository, motivational and persuasive speeches.

-The BLS reported that in 2012 woodworkers held approximately 202,700 jobs.
-Of those jobs, 83% were in manufacturing.
-The BLS also reported that employment in the field was expected to grow by 8% from 2012-2022.
+The BLS reported that in 2014 woodworkers held approximately 237,200 jobs.
+Of those jobs, roughly 65% were in some type of manufacturing.
+The BLS also reported that employment in the field was expected to decline by 1% from 2014-2024.

 Continuing Education Information